Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 17 Januari 2026 13.44.15 UTC
+- WIB: Sabtu, 17 Januari 2026 14.28.21 UTC
-- WITA: Sabtu, 17 Januari 2026 14.44.15 UTC
+- WITA: Sabtu, 17 Januari 2026 15.28.21 UTC
-- WIT: Sabtu, 17 Januari 2026 15.44.15 UTC
+- WIT: Sabtu, 17 Januari 2026 16.28.21 UTC

 Kutipan Inspiratif:
-"Love is not only made for lovers.
-It is also made 4 true friends.
-A true friend can love more than a lover."
+"My task, which I am trying to achieve is, by the power of the written word, to make you hear, to make you feel--it is, before all, to make you see."

-Kategori: friendship
+Kategori: inspirational